CliMA/Oceananigans.jl/docs/src/simulation_tips.md

 ```

 In practice it's hard to say whether inlining a function will bring runtime benefits _with
-certainty_, since Julia already inlines some small functions automatically.
+certainty_, since Julia and KernelAbstractions.jl already inline some small functions automatically.
 However, it is generally
 a good idea to at least investigate this aspect in your code as the benefits can potentially be
 significant.